Ucdemir/Ucdemir-Inn_App_Purchase_v2/README.md

 ```

- and again project module  add
+ and again project module  add  this dependencies
+ Note: You can have newer version of this libraries,
+ More over, You must have billling,room and kprogresshud dependency!

 ```java
 ext.sharedGroup = {dependencyHandler->